 I don’t add the honey and vinegar to the barbecue sauce while the beef braises because I like to preserve the flavour of the beef without penetrating it with sweetness.

 The spiced tomato, onion and garlic sauce is perfect for braising the beef before the sweet and tangy elements are added to the sauce after the roast is cooked.
 This way, the pure flavour of the beef and the sweet, tangy flavour of the sauce remain distinct but compliment each other amazingly.

-I do like to toast the burger buns or crusty bread slices but it isn’t completely necessary if you want to include them on the buffet table along with the beef and coleslaw so that people can construct their own sandwiches.
+I do like to toast the burger buns or crusty bread slices but it isn’t completely necessary.
+Especially if you want to include them on the buffet table along with the beef and coleslaw so that people can construct their own sandwiches.

-Check out our Apple BBBQ Pulled Pork Sandwiches recipe too!
+Check out our Apple BBQ Pulled Pork Sandwiches recipe too!

 Like this Pulled Beef Sandwiches recipe?

-Updated July 2018 to include instructions for preparation in a slow cooker, to ad option for metric measurements and to add nutritional information.
+Updated July 2018 to include instructions for preparation in a slow cooker.

 - salt and pepper to season the roast